 Unrivaled Conditioning for Other Sports

 - Rugby’s movements are natural body actions and do not place stresses on the body’s joints or ligaments as other sports do.

 - Rugby builds peak physical shape and functional muscle mass that does not hinder the player’s stamina.

 - Rugby has been at the forefront of combatting and decreasing youth head injuries.

 - Rugby stresses a “clear-the-head” approach when making tackles.
 This means the player making a tackle is taught to move their head to the outside of the attacking player before initiating contact.
 This keeps the tackling player from absorbing impact to the head, face, or neck region and redirects it to the shoulders where impact can be better handled.

 - NFL teams have researched rugby’s tackling techniques to learn safer avenues.

-- SoCal Youth Rugby allocates Athletic Trainers to matches to assist with on field injuries, if they occur.
+- SoCal Youth Rugby allocates Athletic Trainers to matches.

-- All SoCal Youth Rugby coaches are background screened as well as Safesport and Concussion Management certified.
+- SoCal Youth Rugby coaches are background screened as well as Safesport and Concussion Management certified.